Manuals, Equipment, Tools & Spare Parts

 Photo from the Webmaster's Collection

-Although the WLA above is clearly a Type VI or VII, it sports an early
+Although the WLA above is clearly a late Type V, Type VI or VII, it sports an early

 leatherette windshield apron.